bpwong/Homework02/README.txt

 finished -- only rectangles can be drawn and cleared if 'd' or 'D' is pressed while the mouse is over a rectangle(s).

+Currently, the colors can be changed by pressing 'a' or 'A'.
+However, to complete the brushing, my next step was to look into the contains() function and try to use that to gather the points within a rectangle patch.
+Then I could update the colors accordingly.